 We now understand that it’s rare that there’s a “one-size-fits-all” client journey and we know that driving people straight to a sales page may not be the right choice.

-All of the copy on a traditional sales page—which is all important, compelling copy—can be used in other places to encourage a purchase.
+Use all the copy on a traditional sales page—which is all important, compelling copy—in other places to encourage a purchase.

 Selling via an Email Funnel

 One way to encourage a purchase is via an email funnel.